Land acquired for Gajju Khan Medical College building

 SWABI: About 134 kanal land has been acquired for the building of Gajju Khan Medical College Swabi, the principal of the college said.

-Talking to reporters here, Prof Dr Faseeh-uz-Zaman, principal of Gajju Khan Medical College, said the construction activities would soon start and funds for the project would be released in instalments.
+Talking to reporters here, Prof Dr Faseeh-uz-Zaman, principal of Gajju Khan Medical College, said the construction activities would soon start and funds for the project would be released in installments.

+“We have acquired 134 kanal land for the college building, which is adjacent to the Bacha Khan Hospital Complex, Shahmansoor,” he added.

+He said that at present 230 MBBS students were getting education at the medical college.